Pepperstone List of Supported & Banned Countries

 Unfortunately, these remarkable features are not accessible to traders globally.
 There are various countries from which Pepperstone does not accept traders.

-If Pepperstone is not available in your region, there are other reputable brokers that offer comparatively similar trading conditions.
+If Pepperstone is not available in your region, or if you simply want to explore other options, there are several reputable brokers that offer similar trading conditions.
 Here are a few alternatives:

 OANDA (Alternative for US Traders)